The multiplier spectrum morphism is generically injective: Introduction

 \subsection{Previous results on the degree of the multiplier spectrum morphism}

-In \cite{Gorbovickis2015}, Gorbovickis showed that $\tau_{d,n}$ is generically quasi-finite for $d\geq 2$ and $n\geq 3.$ A recursive formula for some upper bound of $\tau_{d,n}$ was obtained by Schmitt in the preprint version \cite{Schmitt2016}.
-An explicit upper bound of $\tau_{d,n}$ was obtained in Gotou's recent work \cite{Gotou2023}.
+In \cite{Gorbovickis2015}, Gorbovickis showed that $\tau_{d,n}$ is generically quasi-finite for $d\geq 2$ and $n\geq 3.$ A recursive formula for the upper bound of the topological degree of $\tau_{d,n}$ was obtained by Schmitt in the preprint version \cite{Schmitt2016}.
+An explicit upper bound of the topological degree of $\tau_{d,n}$ was obtained in Gotou's recent work \cite{Gotou2023}.

 When $d=2$, Milnor \cite{Milnor1993} showed that $\tau_{2,1}$ is in fact injective on $\sM_d(\C)$ (see also \cite[Theorem 2.45]{Silverman2012}).
 In particular Theorem \ref{main} holds when $d=2$.
-When $d=3$, Gotou showed that $\tau_{3,2}$ is generically injective (but not injective) \cite{Gotou2023}.
+When $d=3$, Gotou showed that $\tau_{3,2}$ is generically injective (but not injective) \cite[Theorem 1.2]{Gotou2023}.
 This was mentioned in \cite{Hutz2013a} which is the errata for \cite{Hutz2013}.
 Previously there was no result about the generic injectivity of $\tau_d$ when $d\geq 4$.

 One can also consider the moduli space of polynomials and the multiplier spectrum morphism on it.
 For every $d\geq 2$ and $n\geq 1$, we let $\tilde{\tau}_{d,n}$ be the restriction of $\tau_{d,n}$ on the moduli space of polynomials.
 In this case $\tilde{\tau}_{d,1}$ is generically quasi-finite (while $\tau_{d,1}$ is never generically quasi-finite, except when $d=2$).
 Fujimura showed that $\deg (\tilde{\tau}_{d,1})=(d-2)!$ \cite{Fujimura2007}.
 The fiber structure of $\tilde{\tau}_{d,1}$ was studied by Sugiyama \cite{Sugiyama2017}, \cite{Sugiyama2020}, \cite{Sugiyama2023}.